ROCm/rocr_debug_agent/README.md

 - __``-o <file-path>``, ``--output=<file-path>``__

-  Saves the output produced by the Debug Agent in the specified file.
+  Saves the output produced by the ROCdebug-agent in the specified file.

   By default, the output is redirected to ``stderr``.